Skip to content

 Run it with sensible defaults

 Using monthly income of 5,000, monthly expenses of 4,500, emergency fund of 2 months, debt-to-income of 35%, the calculation works out to 67 / 100.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Monthly Income, Monthly Expenses, Emergency Fund (months), Debt-to-Income %, and Anxiety Level (1-10) — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works